earthlab/BioExtremes/README.md

 python bin/plot_gedi_extreme_events.py --input_dir data/gedi_era5_combined/2019_2020_combined --output_dir data/regressions
 ```
 This command will:
-	•	Calculate the regressions for each marine region, gedi, and extreme event combination and combine the marine regions on one plot.
-Saves the plot to data/regressions
+- Calculate the regressions for each marine region, GEDI, and extreme event combination and combine the marine regions on one plot.
+Saves the plot to `data/regressions`.
-    •	Calculate the regressions for each species richness class, gedi, and extreme event combination and combine the species richness classes on one plot.
-Saves the plot to data/regressions
+- Calculate the regressions for each species richness class, GEDI, and extreme event combination and combine the species richness classes on one plot.
+Saves the plot to `data/regressions`.
-	•   Calculate the regressions for each gedi, and extreme event combination for all data points globally.
-Saves the plot to data/regressions
+- Calculate the regressions for each GEDI and extreme event combination for all data points globally.
+Saves the plot to `data/regressions`.
-    •   Create violin plots and tables for each gedi data set and writes them to data/regressions
+- Create violin plots and tables for each GEDI data set and writes them to `data/regressions`.